List of sequenced plant genomes

 This list of sequenced plant genomes contains plant species known to have publicly available complete genome sequences that have been assembled, annotated and published.
 Unassembled genomes are not included, nor are organelle only sequences.
 For all kingdoms, see the list of sequenced genomes.
+For mitochondrial genomes, see list of sequenced plant mitochondrial genomes, For plastid genomes, see list of sequenced plastomes.

 See also List of sequenced algae genomes.